Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 The DE10 boards needs a 5V power supply with at least 2A.
 One such PSU is included with the DE10-Nano board.
 The connector is a coaxial "barrel" plug of 5.5 mm outer diameter and 2.1 mm inner diameter, center positive.

-## Can I increase the polling rate of my USB controller, and thus possibly improve input latency?

-Yes you can.
-See here: https://github.com/MiSTer-devel/Main_MiSTer/wiki/Lag-Explained#input-lag

 ## How do I add a second controller to MiSTer?